- break free from confinement or control；elude or get free from (someone)

 - 1. break free from confinement or control two burglars have just escaped from prison 同義詞 反義詞

-- ▪ elude or get free from (someone) he drove along I-84 to escape the police 同義詞 反義詞
+- ▪ elude or get free from (someone) he drove along the dual carriageway to escape police 同義詞 反義詞

-- ▪ succeed in avoiding or eluding something dangerous, unpleasant, or undesirable the driver escaped with a broken knee a baby boy narrowly escaped death 同義詞 反義詞
+- ▪ succeed in avoiding or eluding something dangerous or unpleasant the driver escaped with a broken knee a baby boy narrowly escaped death 同義詞 反義詞

 - ▪ (of a gas, liquid, or heat) leak from a container the CFCs have escaped into the atmosphere 同義詞

-- ▪ (of words or sounds) issue involuntarily or inadvertently from (someone or their lips) a sob escaped her lips
+- ▪ (of words or sounds) issue involuntarily or inadvertently from (someone) a sob escaped her lips

 - 2. fail to be noticed or remembered by (someone) the name escaped him it may have escaped your notice, but this is not a hotel